ALFRED BOCK and THOMAS J. NEVIN photographers

 For some time after Bock’s departure in 1865, Thomas Nevin was using the same supply of blue ink on the same design as Bock’s with just a minimal alteration to include Bock’s name as credential – “T. Nevin Late A. Bock” – enclosed by a belt – the belt being a popular and universal design of the period.
 The blue ink of the stamp verso of this portrait of a seated woman (below) is from the same stock as Bock’s (above), with the addition of a slight tinge of red on the kangaroo’s breast.

-Carte-de-visite in oval mount of an unidentified woman with tight plaits pinned up in a white collared dress
+Carte-de-visite portrait in oval mount of an unidentified woman white collared dress

 Photographer Thomas Nevin ca. 1866-7